 If you find your bike isn’t feeling very comfortable, you may only need to make a few small adjustments to your seat (saddle) or handlebars.
+If you’re sizing up a kids’ bike, we have tips on that too.

 Saddles should be set with their tops level, or parallel to the ground.
 Tilting the saddle’s nose up is uncomfortable.
 Tilting the saddle’s nose down will cause you to drift forward onto the handlebars.
 Pushing against the bars might make your shoulders tense up.